aionnetwork/aion-docs/kernel/web3-access/web3-js/web3.md

 ## utils

-Property of Web3 class and instance of Web3
+Property of Web3 class and the instance of Web3

 ```javascript
 Web3.utils
 web3.utils
 ```

-Utility functions are also exposes on the `Web3` class object directly.
+Utility functions are also exposed on the `Web3` class object directly.